flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 - Program/Version-Toolchain-Version-Interpreter-Version

-To break that down into its individual parts for BioPerl/1.7.2-GCCcore-8.2.0-Perl-5.28.1.
+To break that down into its individual parts for BioPerl/1.7.2-GCCcore-8.2.0-Perl-5.28.1 in the following sections.

+Manually installed software will always be a shorter format of:

+- Program/Version

 ### Program-Version